flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ## Context

-Before [PR 63754][]: Fix TextField crashed with composing and maxLength set, the `LengthLimitingTextInputFormatter` always truncated the editing value, which resulted in engine crashes when the composing range sometimes overflowed.
-With this change, an editable `TextEditingValue` is not truncatedif only `maxLength` is set, but _is_ truncated after editing is complete.
+Before [PR 63754][]: Fix TextField crashed with composing and maxLength set, the `LengthLimitingTextInputFormatter` always truncated the value in the text field, which resulted in engine crashes when the composing range sometimes overflowed.
+With this change, an editable `TextEditingValue` is not truncated if only `maxLength` is set, but _is_ truncated after editing is complete.
-(For more specific behavior, see the [`maxLength` documentation][].)

 With [PR 68086][]: Introduce `MaxLengthEnforcement`, the truncation behavior is now controlled by passing